JulianFP/NixOSConfig/JuliansFramework/README.md

 ## After initial installation (logged in as root)
 - `nix run nixpkgs#sbctl create-keys` generate secure boot keys
-- use the deployment script with the sops option to modify the sops configuration to use your new age key (not modified&tested for localhost yet, read the script and use/modify the command in a sensible way manually for now!)
 - edit `flake.nix` and switch from systemd-boot to lanzaboote
 - reboot and put laptop into Setup Mode (from firmware)
 - `nix run nixpkgs#sbctl enroll-keys -- --microsoft` enroll keys to firmware
 - `nixos-rebuild switch` to apply the config changes to did so far (you may also want to push them to github)
 - reboot again and enforce secure boot in firmware
+- write passphrase of bcachefs partition into file called plaintext and execute `clevis encrypt sss "$(<clevisConfig.json)" < plaintext > fs-decrypt-secret.jwe` in prepared nix-shell environment and put the file fs-decrypt-secret.jwe into the Nix config in the JuliansFramework directory (don't forget to git add)
 - `fprintd-enroll -f left-index-finger julian` enroll fingerprints (fingerprint sensor).
-Repeat for other fingers or users
+Repeat for other fingers or users (run as root and not with sudo, maybe run fprint-delete command first)
 - restore home-folder data from backup (Documents, Pictures, Videos, .mozilla and .thunderbird directories, ...)
 - set thunderbird and firefox profile in about:config (in Thunderbird: Go to Help->Troubleshooting Information->Scroll down to about:profiles)
 - Start kwalletd5 in Terminal, log in into Nextcloud (setup synchronisation) and Nextcloud will prompt for the creation of a new kwallet (perform it)